Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 at each visit using MaAsLin
 @NickolsMaAsLin_3_Refi2024,
-and only the only species to pass FDR correction was _F. prausnitzii_, which was negatively associated with P1 amplitude at visit 3 (Table S??).
+and only the only species to pass FDR correction was _F. prausnitzii_, which was negatively associated with P1 amplitude at visit 3 (Table S5).